nezticle/RaspberryPi-BuildRoot/README.md

 `$BSQUASK_STAGING_DIR` is the location of your sysroot.
 This is where you install everything that you've built for your device, including development headers and debug symbols.

 `$BSQUASK_TARGET_DIR` is the location you use to build images.
 This is what you are deploying to your device, so only things you want to be in your images (like stripped binaries).

-## Note: ##
-Right now the default setup downloads an external toolchain that only works with x86_64 systems.
-It is also possible to change the configuration to build your own compatible toolchain, but for this you should consult the BuildRoot documentation.

 ### Login information:
 username: root